Russian nationalist lawmaker Vladimir Zhirinovsky dies at 75 - NewsBreak

 He advocated for Russia to forcefully regain control of Alaska from the United States, suggested that Russia hit former Ukrainian President Petro Poroshenko’s residence with a nuclear weapon and said he wanted a DNA test to see if he was related to Donald Trump.

-While Zhirinovsky played the role of a wild man, many saw him as a tamed one submissive to the Kremlin.
+While Zhirinovsky played the role of a wild man, many saw him as a tame creature who was submissive to the Kremlin.
 In parliament, his party routinely voted to support measures put forth by the more stolid United Russia party, which is President Vladimir Putin’s power base.

+Zhirinovsky was born in Almaty, the capital of then-Soviet Kazakhstan, as Vladimir Volfovich Eidelstein, and moved to Moscow at age 18 to read Turkish studies at Moscow State University.

+After military service, he held a variety of posts in state committees and unions.
+His political activities went little-noticed until the Liberal Democratic Party’s founding eight months before the Soviet Union’s collapse.

 Comments / 0